samfeldstein/notebook/content/notes/letter-to-workaway-hosts.md

 tags: ["travel","workaway"]
 ---

-Hi [Host Name],
+Hi Victoria and Tim,

 I'm traveling the States this year while I take courses in web development.
-I've done two Workaways now, one in Galveston, TX, one in New Orleans (where I am now).
+I've done three Workaways now; one in Galveston, one in New Orleans, and one in Boulder.
 I've always wanted to travel more, but other things always seemed to take priority.
-Now that I'm between careers, it seems like a good time.
+Since I'm between jobs, it seems like a good time.

-I read the description of your home and projects, and it sounds lovely.
-I've driven through Colorado but never spent time there.
-I'm excited to finally do so!
+I read the description of your home and projects, and it sounds like work I'd enjoy.
+I grew up on a small farm, but spent most of my time riding horses and don't know much about homesteading, to be honest, so I have a lot to learn.
+I'm especially interested in subsistence agriculture.

-I'm most interested in the DIY/building aspect of the work, because I'd like to be a not-helpless homeowner some day.
-But really, I'm happy to assist with whatever you need.
+I see you mentioned "cutting edge technologies" in your profile.
+That also sounds interesting!

-I'm working very hard to build a webdev portfolio, so I spend a lot of time on that.
-But in my freetime I enjoy live music, hiking, biking, and photography.
+I'm working very hard to build a web development portfolio and hopefully find a job by the end of the year.
+So I spend a lot of time on that, but in my free time I enjoy live music, hiking, biking, and photography.
+And visiting, of course.

-I was looking to arrive somewhere around Sept.
-10, and stay anywhere from a couple weeks to the full month.
-I can be flexible on arrival and departure dates.
+I was looking to arrive around mid-October.
+I don't see a minimum stay-length on your profile, but I was thinking two weeks to a month.
+I'm flexible on arrival and departure dates.

 Let me know what you think!
-I can also provide references from my former and current hosts if need be.
-Doesn't look like they've rated me yet.
+My former hosts haven't rated me yet, but I'm happy to put you in touch with them if you need a reference.

 I look forward to hearing from you!

 Sam